 Once you have your business setup, registered, legal representation, and you have your tax and accounting in order, then you are ready to do business in Peru.

-If you have any questions or enquiries about how to set up a company or corporation in Peru, our Peruvian business experts have created a company formation presentation.
+If you have any questions or inquiries about how to set up a company or corporation in Peru, our Peruvian business experts have created a company formation presentation.
 We hope it helps!
 If you have any more questions about how to incorporate your company in Peru, please do not hesitate to contact us now.
 Our Biz Latin Hub team in Peru includes local and expat professionals who have the knowledge and expertise to support you throughout the process.